As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 Yet we also wanted to also find one or more to recommend that could be perfect for people on a budget.

 We managed to come up with a list of 7 impressive metal detectors that fit what we mentioned above.
 In the end, we’re pretty sure you’ll want at least one or more of them.
-Now, let’s get started on the best metal detectors for every purpose!
+Now, let’s get started on the best metal detectors for the money!

 This led us to a few different types but we settled on one.